-Every version of Certification Practice Statement is in force (has a current status) up to the moment of publication and approval of its new version (see Chapter 9.10).
-A new version is developed by CERTUM employees and with the status requested for comment supplied to approval questionnaire.
+Every version of the Certification Practice Statement is in force (has a current status) up to the moment of publication and approval of its new version (see chapter 9.10).
+A new version is developed by the CERTUM employees and with the status requested for comment supplied to approval questionnaire.
 Upon reception and inclusion of the remarks from the approval questionnaire, the new version of Certification Practice Statement is supplied for approval.
-During CPS approval process, new version of the document has the status under approval.
-After completion of the approval procedure, a new version of Certification Practice Statement is marked with the status valid.
+During the CPS approval process, new version of the document has the status under approval.
+After completion of the approval procedure, a new version of the Certification Practice Statement is marked with the status valid.

-Beside different versions, Certification Practice Statement has also builds, having the same status as version.
-The new build of Certification Practice Statement is marked with unique number, placed after the version number of the valid CPS, separated by the dot.
+Beside different versions, the Certification Practice Statement has also builds which have the same status as the version.
+The new build of the Certification Practice Statement is marked with a unique number, placed after the version number of the valid CPS and separated by the dot.